hivemq/hivemq-testcontainer/readme.md

 ## Load an extension from a gradle project

-You can package and load an extension from a gradle project, by providing the location of the `build.gradle` file and the `project.name` and `project.version`:
+You can package and load an extension from a Gradle project, by providing the location of the Gradle project:

 ### JUnit 4